 Operatic roles Elena performed in 2003 include Anne Truelove from Stravinski’s The Rake’s Progress in August with Oz-Opera and VCA Opera School (in concert), following this with performing Leila (in English) from ‘The Pearl Fishers’ with Opera Melbourne in September and Pamina (in English) in ‘The Magic Flute’ in November.

-With help from the Cheltenham Rotary, Elena was fortunate to be able to study 3-4 months in Italy in 2004, where she gained a valuable insight into the culture, improved her Italian and partook in studies at the Maggio Musicale Fiorentino where she auditioned and gained a role in their summer production of Rossini’s ‘Il Viaggio a Rheims.’
+With help from the Cheltenham Rotary, Elena was fortunate to be able to study 3-4 months in Italy in 2004, where she gained a valuable insight into the culture, improved her Italian and partook in studies at the Maggio Musicale Fiorentino where she auditioned and gained a role in their production of Rossini’s ‘Il Viaggio a Rheims.’
+This award is now called the ‘Acclaim Awards’

 To learn more about: Competitions, Eisteddfodau, Scholarships and Awards click here